hirosystems/stacks.js/README.md

 1. recover a JSON profile from signed tokens
 1. validate signed profile tokens

-*Note: this document uses ES6 in its examples but it is compiled down to and is perfectly compatible with use of Javascript (ES5).
-If you're using the latter, you'll just have to make a few adjustments to the examples below (e.g. use "let" instead of "var").*
+*Note: this document uses ES6 in its examples but it is compiled down to Javascript (ES5) and is perfectly compatible with it.
+If you're using the latter, just make a few adjustments to the examples below (e.g. use "let" instead of "var").*

-## Getting Started

 ### Installation